Martin hits 2 HRs, Vanderbilt beat Louisville 3-1 in CWS

 UP NEXT

-Vanderbilt will play a Bracket 2 winners’ game Tuesday night against the winner of Sunday’s late game between Auburn and Mississippi State.
+Vanderbilt will play a Bracket 2 winners’ game Tuesday night against Mississippi State, a 5-4 winner over Auburn.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.